cigix/VVlwXXVul/README.md

 that the essential set operations were properly optimised into a minimal set of processor instructions.

-As it stands, this implementation is able to work its way through the original 370105 words list in less than 3 minutes.
+The third trick is parallelisation.
+I'm using processes because they are easier to handle in C.

-_But we can go faster._ TODO: vectorise, parallelise.
+As it stands, this implementation is able to work its way through the original 370105 words list in less than 30 seconds.

 ## What am I looking at?